nicodewet/template-spring-boot-oauth2-wso2-is/README.md

     </p>

 #### Principal issue fix
 The fix is surprisingly easy, but thats said in hindsight.
 All you have to do is to copy class UserInfoTokenServices from GitHub, then add "sub" to the PRINCIPAL_KEYS array.
 See class AppUserInfoTokenServices.java.
+With this fix in place, when you log in your'll see:

+    Hello, World!

+    Logged user: admin@carbon.super

+    This content is only shown to users with role ROLE_USER.

 ### Browser issue